TattlingJam4231/weapon-rebalances/README.md

 # Payday-2-weapon-rebalances
 This is just a relatively minor rebalance of some weapons for Payday 2.
 We might expand our scope eventually and rebalance more weapons and other bits of the game.
-Most of the changes we made are with another mod, Crackdown in mind.
+Most of the changes we made are with another mod, Crackdown, in mind.

 WEAPON BUFFS